nikhilanil87/pyano/README.md

 # 🎹 **Pyano — A Virtual Piano with Recording, Playback & Shortcuts**

 **Pyano** is a Python-based virtual piano built using **Pygame** and **Pydub**.
-It lets you play notes from your keyboard, record sessions, assign custom shortcuts, and replay your compositions effortlessly — all within an intuitive, interactive interface.
+It lets you play notes from your keyboard, record sessions, assign custom shortcuts, and replay your compositions seamlessly — all within an intuitive interface.

 ---